DATA-606-SPRING-2023-THU/Sruthi_Data606/docs/report.md

 - Determine which classifier works the best for classifying the data.
 - Also, try to create a Neural Network and compare the accuracy to the best classifier achieved.

+# Problem Statement
+*Aim*:
+Use classification, regression algorithms to identify how well the Model is predicting fraudulent transactions Along with this, using Artificial Neural Networks to help develop analyzing fraud transactions automatically without human intervention
+*Target Class*:
+“0” : Non fraudulent cases
+“1” : Fraudulent cases

 # Technologies Used
 - programming language : Python.
 - libraries : Pandas, Seaborn, sklearn, scipy, Tensorflow.